tamim1715/redis-app/README.md

 ## Instance information through environment variables
 When the application starts, it will look for the master endpoint from environment variable.
 And also look for slave instance count.
 If the slave instance is > 0, the application will try to load all the slave endpoints and will ping the slave instance.
 If it fails to get master / slave endpoints or ping returns error, the application will terminate with fatal error log.
 Add the environment variables as described below and double check. or what ?
 Your application will go on infinite crash loop (opps!)

 Go to the cache [cache](https://console.klovercloud.com/cache) section, select your cache, go to overview section and click to service endpoint to see all the endpoints list.
-Add them to environment variables as described below
+Add them to environment variables as described below.

 ```
 KEY                VALUE